bhaskar2443053/ForteHealth/examples/windowing_CT_Scans/sample_data/README.md

-This is the CT image sample data for lungs and brain
+These two CT images are sample data from https://www.kaggle.com/competitions/rsna-str-pulmonary-embolism-detection/data which will be used for unittest and example for CT image processor and reader.